bridge-codes/bridge/www/docs/example.md

   },
 });

-// You can have multiple endpoints with different methods with the method function const routes = {
+// You can have multiple endpoints for the same route with different methods with the method function const routes = {
   hey: handler({ resolve: () => 'hey' }), // POST /hey
   hello: handler({